docarray/docarray/docs/user_guide/representing/array.md

 In this example `ArticleDoc` has an optional field `image` which is an `ImageDoc`.
 This means that this field can either be None or be a `ImageDoc` instance.

-Remember for both DocList and DocVec calling `docs.image` will return a list like object of all the images of the documents.
+Remember that for both DocList and DocVec calling `docs.image` will return a list-like object of all the images of the documents.

-For DocList it will just iterate over all the documents and collect the image attribute of each document in a sequence for DocVec it will return the column of the image attribute.
+For DocList this call will iterate over all the documents and collect the image attribute of each document in a sequence, and for DocVec it will return the already stacked column of the `.image` attribute.

 The question which kind of sequence to you pick when the field is optional, i.e, some of the datapoint could be None ?